 The number of foragers involved in water collection depends on the needs of the colony.
 If more water is needed, some workers will switch from nectar/pollen foraging to water collection.

 Another item bees must collect for the hive is propolis.
-Propolis is a sticky substance collected from tree buds and conifer plants.
+Propolis is a sticky substance collected from tree buds (such as pine trees) and other conifer plants.
 This plant resin is mixed with bee saliva and stuck onto the pollen baskets of the worker’s rear legs.

 Propolis has many beneficial properties including being antibacterial.
 The colony uses it to sanitize hive surfaces and to patch holes or cracks to keep out drafts.